Siddarth24n/App-review-analysis/README.md

 - Build an end-to-end pipeline that’s **reusable** and **scalable** for other app datasets.

 ### Key Takeaways (as of July 2024)
-- **AI-enabled sentiment analysis** is no longer optional—it's foundational to modern product feedback loops.
+- **AI-enabled sentiment analysis** is no longer optional, it's foundational to modern product feedback loops.
 - Visualization tools like **Tableau** bridge the gap between data teams and decision-makers.
 - Unstructured text, when cleaned and analyzed, reveals product pain points and user priorities that numbers alone cannot.
 - This project highlights the importance of **cross-functional collaboration** between data engineers, analysts, and business teams to drive continuous app improvement.